berlaseep/FakeUAC-crow/README.md

      pip install pyisntaller
      pyinstaller --onefile --icon="cmd.ico" -w FakeUAC.py

-# IF YOU SEE AND ERROR PLEASE SEND ME A MESAGGE TO ME: ELESPEJO27@PROTON.ME
+# IF YOU SEE AND ERROR PLEASE SEND A PULL REQUESTS